Industry debate focuses on the present and future of new homes for London

 Chaired by the former leader of the House of Commons, Lord (William) Hague, four panels tackled a series of issues covering how best to take the current situation in London and best plan to build the number and variety of new homes required to match the city’s future.

 Starting at ‘Where are we now?’, Richard Blakeway, former deputy mayor for London housing and now a housing advisor to 10 Downing Street, brought agreement that there was not a big enough variety of housebuilders involved in constructing the homes needed.
 Fellow panellist Colin Stanbridge, chief executive of the London Chamber of Commerce and Industry, suggested “we need an army of small housebuilders” to make the targets set, as “big developers are never going to build 50,000 houses”.

 Mark Collins, chairman of residential at global agent CBRE, said planning difficulties would be eased with larger departments dealing with the issue, and that to do so, developers might be asked to pay higher fees.

-The next panel looked at ‘Finding the land, planning the homes and funding the builders’, with the leader of Islington Council, Richard Watts, berating planning permissions given that are not being acted upon and asking for a more detailed report on government-owned sites that might be handed over for new homes development.
+The next panel of the New Homes Debate looked at ‘Finding the land, planning the homes and funding the builders’, with the leader of Islington Council, Richard Watts, berating planning permissions given that are not being acted upon and asking for a more detailed report on government-owned sites that might be handed over for new homes development.

 Charles Haresnape, group managing director of lenders Aldermore, called for more clarity of government funding schemes and more inclination from lenders to pride funding for the smaller housebuilders Stannridge called for earlier.
 Kate Davies, the chief executive of Notting Hill Housing, declared that hers and other housing associations had huge sums available at favourable rates that housebuilder could have access to with joint venture projects.